Girls on the Run Orlando Wants you!

 Step Two: Attend Coach’s Training

-All of our coaches take part in a half-day training session before the program begins.
+All of our coaches take part in a 6 hour training session before the program begins.
 The training seminar is based upon a well-developed and researched curriculum used successfully by local and national GOTR programs.

 Each coach must:

-- Attend a 4-hour Coaches’ Training.
+- Attend a 6-hour Coaches’ Training, held August 29th from 9am-3pm.
 GOTR completes a background check for all Coaches.

 - Provide proof of current CPR/First Aid certification (GOTR provides CPR/First Aid certification classes).